 Do Pointe Shoes Have Wood In Them?

-Pointe shoes, contrary to popular belief, are not made of wood, but rather layers upon layers of compressed, hardened cardboard, leather, and paste, and are covered in satin.
+No, Pointe shoes contrary to popular belief, are not made of wood, but rather layers upon layers of compressed, hardened cardboard, leather, and paste, and are covered in satin.

 What are Pointe Shoes Made Of?